Free Admission : First Come First Serve

 World Documentary Grand Jury Prize Winner, Sundance Film Festival

 • Dr. Yassin al-Haj Saleh - Noted Syrian writer and political dissident who writes on political, social and cultural subjects relating to Syria and the Arab world.
 Saleh was a member of the 2011 resistance to Assad's dictatorship, which Assad murderously suppressed.
 Al-Haj Saleh is married to Samira Khalil, a communist dissident, former political detainee and a revolutionary activist abducted and "disappeared" in Douma, Syria in December 2013.
 After 21 months of hiding in Syria, and wanted by both the government and radical Islamist militants, Saleh fled to Turkey where he currently lives.

-• Feras Fayyad and/or Steen Johannessen - Directors, The Last Men in Aleppo
+• Feras Fayyad - Director, The Last Men in Aleppo

 • Moderator: Nandita Sharma - Associate Professor of International Migration and Racism, Sociology, University of Hawai‘i at Manoa